|

 Federal governments, recognizing the value of building green, offer incentives and assistance to encourage this practice.

-Washington State’s recently passed Net-Metering Law (described below), and the new IRS/Federal Solar Tax Credit are perfect examples of the considerable financial benefits to building using renewable energy technology, such as
+Law and the IRS/Federal solar tax credit are perfect examples of the considerable financial benefits to building using renewable energy technology, such as

 solar and geothermal.
 And several private organizations are actively researching and promoting the benefits of this approach.